The cause of medulloblastomas is not known.

-(See also Overview of Brain Tumors in Children Overview of Brain Tumors in Children Brain tumors (also see brain tumors in adults) are the second most common cancer in children younger than 15 years of age (after leukemia) and the second leading cause of death from cancer.... read more .)
+(See also Overview of Brain Tumors in Children Overview of Brain and Spinal Cord Tumors in Children The central nervous system is made up of the brain and spinal cord.
+Central nervous system tumors are the second most common cancer in children under 15 years of age (after leukemia) and the... read more .)

-Medulloblastomas account for about 20% of brain and spinal cord cancers in children.
-These tumors tend to occur in children who are 3 to 4 years old or 8 to 10 years old, but they can occur in infants and younger children and throughout adolescence.
+Medulloblastomas are one of the most common malignant brain tumors in children.
+These tumors tend to occur in children who are 3 to 4 years old or 8 to 10 years old, but they can occur in infants and throughout adolescence.

 What causes medulloblastomas is unclear.
 They sometimes occur in people with certain hereditary disorders (such as Gorlin syndrome or Turcot syndrome).

 Symptoms of medulloblastoma are typically related to increased pressure within the skull (intracranial pressure) and dysfunction of the cerebellum.

 Symptoms may include vomiting, clumsiness, walking unsteadily, or trouble maintaining balance.
 Children also may have headaches, nausea, lethargy, and double vision.

 Diagnosis of Medulloblastomas

 Biopsy or often surgery to remove the entire tumor